George Howard, 6th Earl of Carlisle: Political career

 Carlisle was returned to parliament for Morpeth as a Whig in 1795, a seat he held until 1806; he then represented Cumberland until 1820.
 In 1806 he was sworn on to the Privy Council and appointed to the Indian board in the unity "Ministry of All the Talents", but resigned in 1807.
-In 1825 he succeeded his father to the earldom and he entered the House of Lords.
+In 1825 he succeeded his father in the earldom and he entered the House of Lords.

 He served in the moderate Tory governments of George Canning and Lord Goderich as First Commissioner of Woods and Forests between May and July 1827 and as Lord Privy Seal (with a seat in the cabinet) between July 1827 and January 1828.
 However, he split with the Tories over electoral reform and later served as a member of the cabinet in the Whig administrations of Lord Grey and Lord Melbourne as Minister without Portfolio between 1830 and 1834 and once again as Lord Privy Seal between July and November 1834.

 Apart from his political career Carlisle was Lord Lieutenant of the East Riding of Yorkshire between 1824 and 1840.
 He was made a Knight of the Garter in 1837.